bge-barcoding/gene_fetch/README.md

 </p>

 # GeneFetch
-This tool fetches gene sequences from NCBI databases based on taxonomy IDs (taxids) or taxonomic information.
-It can retrieve both protein and nucleotide sequences for various genes, including protein-coding genes (e.g., cox1, cytb, rbcl, matk) and rRNA genes (e.g., 16S, 18S).
+This tool enables high-throughput retreival of sequence data from NCBI databases based on taxonomy IDs (taxids) or taxonomic heirarchies.
+It can retrieve both protein and/or nucleotide sequences for various genes, including protein-coding genes (e.g., cox1, cytb, rbcl, matk) and rRNA genes (e.g., 16S, 18S).

 ## Highlight features